Audi Reset Tire Pressure Light – TPMS – MMI

 Does a tire pressure light illuminate your Audi dashboard after putting air on your tires?
 Learn how to reset the tire pressure light on your Audi vehicle.

 The recommended tire pressure is printed on the label on the driver’s door.
-In most cases, the recommended tire pressure will be 35 PSI.
+In most cases, it is 35 PSI.
 Once the pressure has been set to the recommended PSI, it is time to reset your Audi TPMS light.

 How to Reset Audi TPMS Light via MMI